jbock-java/jbock/README.md

 ### Quick rundown

-Create a Java interface, and add the `@Command` annotation.
+Choose any name for the java interface which will describe your command line API.
+Add the `@Command` anntation to your command interface, to make the annotation processor aware of it.

+Let's call a non-default interface method an *abstract method*.
-In this so-called *command class*, each non-default method represents a command line option or argument.
+Each abstract method in your command interface represents a command line option or argument.
-Let's call a non-default method an *option method*.
+It must have "getter signature": return something other that `void`, and have an empty parameter list.
-Every option method must have "getter signature".
-It must also be annotated with either `@Option`, `@Parameter` or `@VarargsParameter`.
+It must also be annotated with either

-An option method must not return `void`.
+`@Option`, `@Parameter` or `@VarargsParameter` (with one exception, see below).

 The return types `boolean`, `List<?>` and `Optional<?>` (including `OptionalInt` and such) have special semantics.
 They are used to declare flags, repeable and optional options and parameters, respectively.

+> [!TIP]
+> If a method annotated with `@VarargsParameter` exists, it must return a list.
+> There cannot be more than one such method.
+> Any unannotated, list-returning abstract method is also used as a catch-all for extra positional parameters.
+> In other words, the `@VarargsParameter` annotation can be omitted.

 Here's an example: